Burzio's generalization: Intransitives

-The distribution of "ne" and auxiliary "essere" motivated the existence of a class of intransitive verbs named labile verbs.
+The distribution of ne and auxiliary essere motivated the existence of a class of intransitive verbs called labile verbs.
 This class of verbs, also known as alternating unaccusatives or alternating ambitransitives, can undergo causative alteration to be used in a transitive form; however, the subject of the intransitive form will become the direct object in the transitive sentence, taking on the theme theta role in both.
-When these alternating verbs are used transitively, they are referred to as causatives as the subject takes the agent role, and when they are used intransitively, they are referred to as anticausatives as the subject takes the theme role.
+When these alternating verbs are used transitively, they are referred to as causatives because the subject takes the agent role; and when they are used intransitively, they are referred to as anticausatives because the subject takes the theme role.

 The following flow chart depicts the difference between the two types of intransitive verbs; unaccusative and unergative.
-Unaccusative verbs are subdivided into "pure unaccusatives" and alternating unaccusatives (unaccusatives that are able to undergo causative alternation such as labile verbs).
+Unaccusative verbs are subdivided into pure unaccusatives and alternating unaccusatives (unaccusatives that are able to undergo causative alternation, such as labile verbs).
 For more information on alternating unaccusatives, see causative alternation.

 Subcategories of intransitive verbs.
 Adapted from Florian Schäfer (2009).

-Motivation for Burzio's Generalization
+Motivation for Burzio's generalization

 Burzio's generalization stems from two important observations: